icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 ### Computational Fluid Dynamics (CFD) analysis with icing capabilities

-Examples are included here using the NASA-provided LEWICE analysis tool.
+Examples are included here using the NASA-provided LEWICE analysis tool (the two-dimensional analysis version).
 An advantage of LEWICE is that most analyses run quickly (on the order of minutes or less), even on lower capability platforms (such as my 10-year-old laptop).